Available Opportunities

 Strong candidates will have a record of externally funded research, peer-reviewed publications, and evidence of mentorship experience.
 Candidates with expertise related to the school’s major areas of research foci and content expertise in social and biological determinants of health and illness, oncology nursing, palliative and end-of-life care, dementia care, caregiving, and cardiovascular health are encouraged to apply.
 However, exceptional candidates with strong backgrounds in other areas will be considered.

-Competitive candidates should have a record of effective teaching and a commitment to the advancement of diversity, equity, and inclusion.
-The school of nursing is a diverse and inclusive academic community.
-Qualified individuals from historically marginalized groups, such as racial/ethnic minorities and those who identify as a sexual or gender minority, are encouraged to submit their application materials.
+Competitive candidates should have a record of effective teaching and be committed to working with the school of nursing’s diverse and inclusive academic community.
+Moreover, candidates from historically marginalized groups, such as racial/ethnic minorities and those who identify as a sexual or gender minority, are encouraged to submit their application materials.
 Salary is competitive and commensurate with experience.

 Download Our Faculty Recruitment Flier